ECCC-ASTD-MRD/MIDAS-src/docs/unitTests.md

 Then you can run the profiler in a batch job or interactively.

-### Profiling the code in batch job
+### Profiling the code in a batch job

-The MIDAS system tests suite is supporting the 'vtune' profiling when running the tests in a batch job.
+The MIDAS system tests suite is supporting the `vtune` profiling when running the tests in a batch job.

 One has to set